15 must-know credit card terms

 Grace period -- If the credit card

-lender allows between the statement date and the payment-due date.
-The standard
+time a lender allows between the transaction date and the billing

 Minimum payment -- The minimum amount